guitarkeegan/cypress-web-design/content/posts/day6.md

        - Wordpress is a free, open-source CMS, that is a no code tool.
        - However, Wordpress can be pretty complicated if you are not familiar with it.

+5. **Submit to Canvas:**
+   - :white_check_mark: Upload links to your wireframes.
+   - :white_check_mark: Upload links to your flowchart in Figjam.
+   - :white_check_mark: Decide on a platform for showcasing your project process.
 ---